 A good summary of how I approach architecture and art can be found in my NPR affiliate, WAMC, on my ‘Round Table’ interview with host Joe Donahue in 2013.

-Five of my recent houses were also the subject of an exhibition at the Berkshire Museum’s Berkshire Now exhibition space from March 7 – May 22, 2016, entitled, ‘BerkshireNow/Steve Dietemann.
+Five of my recently completed houses were also the subject of an exhibition at the Berkshire Museum’s Berkshire Now exhibition space from March 7 – May 22, 2016, entitled, ‘BerkshireNow/Steve Dietemann.
 The exhibition focused on five of my houses constructed within the last ten years as seen through the ‘eyes’ (lenses) of 3 architectural photographers.

 For more about this exhibition: http://berkshiremuseum.org/portfolio-item/berkshirenow-stephen-dietemann/